 These young women hadn’t been equipped with an understanding of the hormonal shifts in their cycles and how these changes were driving their moods and behaviors.
-After three month of charting in this rudimentary fashion, the girls starting noticing clear patterns emerging from their charts, and they became aware of that monthly “rabbit hole.”
+After three months of charting in this rudimentary fashion, the girls started noticing clear patterns emerging from their charts, and they became aware of that monthly “rabbit hole.”

-These girls became empowered and in control, Ms. Botha reported.
-Mindful self-awareness and the understanding that such phases are normal and only phases made all the difference in their ability to handle them.
+In learning about their bodies through fertility awareness charting, these girls became empowered and in control, Ms. Botha reported.
+Mindful self-awareness and the understanding that such phases are normal (and only phases) made all the difference in their ability to handle them.
 Ms. Botha noted also that she referred to the class in her own mind as “abstinence through empowerment.”

-Since then, Mrs. Botha has become an internationally recognized expert on women’s hormones and behavior.
-Her work and research focuses on the significance of the hormone cycle and its profound relationship to a woman’s psyche.
-Botha’s 30 years of research demonstrates how hormone fluctuations in the menstrual cycle affect women’s physical, mental and emotional well-being.
+Since then, Ms. Botha has become an internationally recognized expert on women’s hormones and behavior.
+Her work and research focus on the significance of the hormone cycle and its profound relationship to a woman’s psyche.
+Botha’s 30 years of research demonstrate how hormone fluctuations in the menstrual cycle affect women’s physical, mental, and emotional well-being.

 “We have found that it takes three cycles on average for girls to own their fertility.
 One of the process steps is that when they come to know their cycle, and the length of their luteal phase, they will know exactly when to expect their period.
 When that happens their body is talking to them and they are in charge.
 At that time they often move easily from peer pressure to making their own decisions, they move away from group pressure if the group proposes something they disagree with.”

-Here are more changes that Teen STAR teachers from 17 countries reported:
+Here are even more powerful changes reported by Teen STAR teachers from 17 different countries: